 The 2955 Peralta Oaks Court building is directly across the street from the Park District’s main headquarters at 2950 Peralta Oaks Court, creating a single administrative campus that will enhance operational effectiveness and improve efficiencies – saving money in the long-run.

 The District headquarters at 2950 Peralta Oaks Court is at full capacity and can no longer efficiently accommodate current staff.
 The new building will help accommodate the Park District’s administrative staff.

 The newly purchased 67,571-square-foot office building was previously owned and operated by the State of California Compensation Insurance Fund.
 It was purchased at fair market value from Unity Schools, who purchased the property with plans to transform it into a private charter school.
 The plans for a charter school did not move forward.
 In addition to the office space, the building includes 36,765 square feet of garage space to house police and fire vehicles as well as other EBRPD needs.

 The Park District has been publicly setting aside funds for a future Public Safety headquarters since 2010 when the Park District first began searching for an updated facility.
 The building will need renovation to meet seismic and Public Safety standards.
 Cost estimates are still being developed.

-The East Bay Regional Park District is the largest regional parks system in the nation, including 73 parks, 55 miles of shoreline, and 1,250 miles of trails for hiking, biking, horseback riding, and natural learning.
-The Park District receives more than 25 million visits annually throughout Alameda and Contra Counties in the San Francisco Bay Area.
+The East Bay Regional Park District is the largest regional parks system in the nation, comprising 73 parks, 55 miles of shoreline, and 1,250 miles of trails for hiking, biking, horseback riding, and nature learning.
+The Park District receives more than 25 million visits annually throughout Alameda and Contra Costa Counties in the San Francisco Bay Area.

 Dave Mason, Public Information Supervisor